 Another popular guided option, this journal is designed to help you process your thoughts and re-frame them to calm anxiety and relieve stress.
 The 12-week journal includes journaling pages, exercises, habit trackers, monthly reflections and more.

-The "3 Minute Positivity Journal," is currently the No. 1 bestselling journal on Amazon with more than 1,300 five-star ratings.
+The "3 Minute Positivity Journal", is currently the No. 1 bestselling journal on Amazon with more than 2,500 five-star ratings.
 And many shoppers have described it as being "life changing."
-Part book, part journal, it includes a 50-page positivity guide and 120 unique prompts and entries that encourage you to reflect on your thoughts, feelings and goals.
+Part book, part journal, it includes a 50-page positivity guide and 120 unique prompts and entries that inspire you to reflect on your thoughts, feelings and goals.

 Those hoping to start gratitude journaling can try this affordable option, which is popular with Amazon shoppers.
 The 90-day journal includes quotes, affirmations and prompts that are made to encourage you to spend a few minutes a day jotting down what you're grateful for and thinking about future goals, daily learnings and more.